Historical revision of the Inquisition: Context

 Increasing trends in regionalism, the criticism of ecclesiastic abuses, the Avignon Papacy, and the Great Schism all contributed to the emergence of new religious dissent and unrest in 14th and 15th century Italy.
 Furthermore, widespread ecclesiastical and clerical reform advanced through the last decades of the 15th century, and by the second decade of the 16th century, reform movements prevailed in many parts of Europe.

 The protests raised by Martin Luther that began in 1517 did not initially receive much attention from the papacy.
 Luther and his supporters concreted the principles of the Protestant Reformation during the 1520s, sparking the development of many reform movements in various regions of Italy.
 By the time of the pontificate of Paul III, the Reform movement had swept much of Europe away from the Catholic Church.
 In response, Paul III issued the Licet ab initio, establishing inquisitions in Rome in 1542.
 These inquisitions consisted of six cardinals given the authority to investigate heresy and to appoint deputies when they deemed necessary.

 The creation of the Holy Office

 Although the Roman inquisitions worked moderately and guardedly during the remainder of the pontificate of Paul III, they became an essential part of the structure of Rome when Paul IV, who became pope in 1555, launched the Counter-Reformation that Paul III began.
 Later, in 1588, Pope Sixtus V officially organized the inquisitions into the Congregation of the Holy Roman and Universal Inquisition or Holy Office.
-It is important to note, however, that this was only one of fifteen administrative departments of the papal government and was not the sole operating body of the Church.
+This was only one of fifteen administrative departments of the papal government and was not the sole operating body of the Church.